-Whilst things used to evolve more slowly, how people live, work and access places is changing at speed.
-Communities (people and business) must constantly look forward and evolve or run the risk of getting left behind.
-All the indicators are the pace of change is only going to increase.
+Whilst things used to evolve more slowly, now how people live, work and access places is changing at speed.
+Communities (people and businesses) must constantly look forward and evolve or run the risk of getting left behind.
+All the indicators are that the pace of change is only going to increase.

 The economy of South Kesteven will be dynamic, providing economic growth, wealth creation and employment opportunities for a growing population from 2024 to 2028.
-This growing population will have the opportunity to up-skill to meet the changing economic circumstance throughout this period and experience a quality of life in excess of that which is available in most of the UK.
+This growing population will have the opportunity to upskill to meet the changing economic circumstances throughout this period and experience a quality of life in excess of that which is available in most of the UK.

-South Kesteven will have the reputation of an area which embraces development and investment and is seen as a destination of choice for businesses across many sectors.
+South Kesteven will have a reputation as an area which embraces development and investment and is seen as a destination of choice for businesses across many sectors.